West of Saylorville behind Puttmasters At The Pines:

-For those who won’t be able to make it, or just want to know what to expect, here is a virtual tour of the Des Moines Renaissance Faire.
+For those who were not able to make it, here is a virtual tour of last year’s (2020) Des Moines Renaissance Faire.

 The Des Moines Renaissance Faire is divided up in to five main areas: Village Marketplace, Non-Forbidden Forest, Fairytale Forest, Royal Food Court, and Wassail Feasting Hall.
 (Plus the “real world” section we call Free Parking.)